-Training will run from March until May in four phases: introductory sessions; practical projects; visits and student case studies; project feedback.
-The sessions will be led by specialists in research and public engagement, including Queen Mary's Centre for Public Engagement, and will involve three of LAHP's core non-HEI partners: the Museum of London, The National Archives and the V&A. At least 10% of places will be reserved for those not funded by LAHP and a number of places will be reserved for students from other AHRC DTPs.
+Training will run from February until May in four phases and cover: introductory sessions; practical projects; museum visits and student case studies; project development.
+The sessions will be led by specialists in research and public engagement, including three of LAHP's core non-HEI partners: the Museum of London, The National Archives and the V&A. At least 10% of places will be reserved for those not funded by LAHP and a number of places will be reserved for students from other AHRC DTPs.